thatsamguy/thatsamguy-web/website/content/2019-02-20-observability-101.md

 +++
 title = "Observability 101"
 date = 2019-02-20
 +++
+The following post is based upon a previous blog post and talk I gave at [work](https://www.rea-group.com "REA Group") recently.

 ## Moving beyond monitoring

 The concept of "observability" (shortened as "```o11y```") has slowly been gaining traction within the Tech industry recently as an alternative to the existing thought patterns around monitoring.